-Denver Public Works repairs and improves public streets wtih services that include paving, pothole patching, curb and gutter repairs, and curb ramp installation, as well as maintenance tasks such as street sweeping and snow removal.
+Denver's Department of Transportation and Infrastructure (DOTI) repairs and improves public streets with services that include paving, pothole patching, curb and gutter repairs, and curb ramp installation.

-Weather permitting, ADA ramp, curb and gutter construction, asphalt and landscape work for the week of July 16 will be as follows:
+ADA ramp, curb, gutter and other concrete construction, asphalt and landscape work for the week of May 26, 2020 (weather permitting):